hbctraining/variant_analysis/lessons/02_fastqc.md

 @?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################
 ```

-The line 4 has characters encoding the quality of each nucleotide in the read.
+Line 4 has characters encoding the quality of each nucleotide in the read.
 The legend below provides the mapping of quality scores (Phred-33) to the quality encoding characters. *Different quality encoding scales exist (differing by offset in the ASCII table), but note the most commonly used one is fastqsanger, which is the scale output by Illumina since mid-2011.*
 ```
  Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHI
                    |         |         |         |         |